samkearney/esta-ngl/docs/index.rst

 ..
-Universal Device Representation documentation master file, created by sphinx-quickstart on Sat Jun  6 15:09:41 2020.
+Uniform Device Representation documentation master file, created by sphinx-quickstart on Sat Jun  6 15:09:41 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-ESTA Universal Device Representation (UDR)
+ESTA Uniform Device Representation (UDR)
 ==========================================

-**Universal Device Representation** is a method for describing controllable devices in a machine-readable way.
+**Next Generation Entertainment Control Model: Uniform Device Representation** is a method for describing controllable devices in a machine-readable way.
 UDR is developed by the Entertainment Services and Technology Association (ESTA) and has applications in entertainment technology, architectural lighting and building automation, and the Internet of Things.

 .. toctree::
    :maxdepth: 2